 For Chef Kerr, being part of the growth of the business from inception to where it is now makes it a natural transition from employee to employer.

 "I am passionate about eating local and using all of the things the area has around me as inspiration, so it was a perfect fit," Erin explains.
 "Eating and drinking locally is important to me because it's great for my community.

 "I love supporting small local business and showing off all the great things the Pemberton Valley, and the rest of British Columbia has to offer."

 At Mile One Eating House, the team has developed strong connections with local producers across BC, and Erin believes we are lucky to live in a province with such a wide variety when it comes to what's available locally.

-Potatoes are one of their key partnerships: "I would say our biggest connection in Pemberton is Kuurne's Potatoes; we go through about 700lbs of potatoes a week from them.
+Potato growers are one of their key partners: "I would say our biggest connection in Pemberton is Kuurne's Farms; we go through about 700lbs of potatoes a week from them.
 We have worked with the Kuurne family from day one and our relationship is awesome," she adds.

 "We also make an awesome Gin Caesar using Pemberton Distillery Gin and house made Caesar mix."

 Erin is positive about her connection with these local farms and the opportunities it gives her as a chef.

 "Working with these guys is amazing because they are always planting interesting greens and vegetables for us to play around with, and we have new product almost every week during the summer."

 "I am so happy to be part of the Buy BC: EAT DRINK LOCAL program and be able to use my platform to spread the word and importance of eating and drinking local.
 I am very passionate about what I do and I hope it inspires others."